AR 314 Advanced Graphic Design I

 Graphic Design III is intended to be a continuation of the work begun in Graphic Design I and II and at its heart is about the skillful interaction of text forms and images into cohesive, clean designs.

 With a variety of devices accessing websites and current standards for interactivity and motion graphics, most engaging websites are coded using HTML5 and CSS.
 As this is not a coding class, we will concentrate on designing websites using Photoshop first, then move onto working with templates in Adobe Dreaweaver and replacing pre-coded elements with your own content.
-Finally you will create a live website using the free version of Weebly to be a showcase highlighting work created at Albertus.
+Finally you will create a live website using the free version of Wix to be a showcase highlighting work created at Albertus.

 Technical Topics: